Oil-Air Lubrication Systems for Bearings: How They Work and When to Use Them

 While grease lubrication is simple and cost-effective for low-to-medium speeds, it fails at high RPMs due to overheating.
 Oil mist, while effective for cooling, poses environmental and health hazards due to stray mist.

-Oil-air systems bridge this gap by offering the cooling performance of oil without the environmental mess, making them the standard for modern CNC spindles, steel industry rolling mills, and high-speed mechanical drives.
+Oil-air systems bridge this gap by offering the cooling performance of oil without the environmental mess, making them the used in selected high-speed spindle, rolling-mill, and industrial bearing arrangements.

 [Contact Us Today for a Quote] or [Browse Our High-Speed Bearing Catalog]